trevorsandy/povray/windows/README.md

 (if they are present), as they are not actively maintained, and may generate flawed binaries or fail to compile at all:

--   `Release-AVX|Win32` (This target would be useless, as to the best of our knowledge there are no 32-bit processors or operating systems with AVX support.)
+-   `Release-AVX|Win32` and `Release-AVX512|Win32` (These targets would be useless,
+    as to the best of our knowledge there are no 32-bit processors or operating systems with AVX/AVX2/AVX512 support.)
 -   `Release-SSE2|x64` (This target would be redundant, as SSE2 is a standard feature of the x64 architecture and is therefore implicitly enabled in all `x64` builds, including vanilla `Release|x64`.)